DecisionTreeEncoder#

 The list of categorical variables that will be encoded.
 If None, the encoder will find and transform all variables of type object or categorical by default.
 You can also make the transformer accept numerical variables, see the parameter

-.- ignore_format: bool, default=False
+ignore_format.- ignore_format: bool, default=False

 This transformer operates only on variables of type object or categorical.
 To override this behaviour and allow the transformer to transform numerical variables as well, set to

-, the encoder will automatically select variables of type object or categorical, or check that the variables entered by the user are of type object or categorical.
-IfTrue
+ignore_formatisFalse, the encoder will automatically select variables of type object or categorical, or check that the variables entered by the user are of type object or categorical.
+IfTrue, the encoder will select all variables or accept all variables entered by the user, including those cast as numeric.In short, set to

-when you want to encode numerical variables.
+Truewhen you want to encode numerical variables.- precision: int, default=None

 - Attributes

-- encoder_:
+- encoder_dict_:

 - variables_: